pogonomyrmex661/pogonomyrmex661.github.io/_posts/2017-08-28-Flying Lessons.md

 I went tearing around the neighborhood in my Batman cape and my cardboard wings, arms outstretched and cape streaming behind me.
 I found that by running as fast as I could, into the wind, I could feel just the beginnings of lift, of flight.

-It was an exhilarating feeling.
-I was sure that if only I could run more quickly, I could get airborne.
-But *how* to go faster?
+If I could go faster, would I be able to actually fly?

- The solution problem came from an unlikely source.
+The answer came from an unlikely source.
 Mom and Dad had decided that religious instruction for me would be a good idea.
 So, once a week, they would drop me off at a local Sunday School for instruction in Texas Fundamentalist Spirituality.

 This religious instruction mostly involved sitting in a circle with other children and chanting songs.